 Recently one of the hottest news topics is the repatriation of 45 Taiwanese from Kenya to Mainland China (the verb is converted into a noun)

 Chinese does not need to fuss with the rather awkward mechanics that is forced on English by its need for 'structure'.
 It is possible to say "the hot news is 45 Taiwanese were repatriated", without converting into nouns or clauses.

 Note the punctuation of the Chinese.
 The topic of the sentence, 'hot news', is isolated from the sentence by a comma.

 Several more examples are from the science fiction novel 三体 sāntǐ by Liu Cixin.
 One sentence runs:

 This again equates a noun (任务 rènwu 'mission') to a clause or sentence.
+(Note again the use of a comma after 任务 rènwu 'task, mission'.)
 Unlike other sentences we've seen, however, the content of the sentence is not past events or actions, but future actions.
 This affects how the clause/sentence is translated into English.
 Normally it will be translated using the to infinitive.

 Our task this meeting is to discuss action plans, finalise one to three most viable plans, and submit them to headquarters.